attaswift/BTree/README.md

 Arrays are the epitome of reference locality, so the Swift stdlib's heavy emphasis on `Array` as the universal collection type is well justified.

-For example, using a single array to hold a sorted list of items has quite horrible asymptotical complexity when there are many elements.
+For example, using a single array to hold a sorted list of items has quite horrible (quadratic) asymptotic complexity when there are many elements.
 However, up to a certain maximum size, a simple array is in fact the most efficient way to represent a sorted list.